 About half of the adults in North America contracted fifth disease in their youth, which protects them against reinfection later in life.
 If an unprotected pregnant woman contracts fifth disease, there is a chance the fetus may become infected.
-In rare cases, she could miscarry.
+In rare cases, a miscarriage may occur as a result of this infection.